Methods of Evaluation

 An annual progress report/dated work sample/standardized test results (parents pick one) will be submitted upon request is a good idea if you aren’t sure whether or not they’ll ask for anything; if they don’t ask, you don’t need to submit anything.
 If you know your town consistently requires people to report, then it’s somewhat pointless to stipulate

-upon request since you know they’ll ask and it just creates more work for them to have to.
+upon request since you know they’ll ask and it just creates more work for them.